 Functions

-The Dental Council of India, established by the Dentists Act of 1948 (XVI of 1948), began its operations in March 1949.
-It regulates dental education, the dental profession, and dental ethics.
+The Dental Council of India, established under the Dentists Act, 1948 (XVI of 1948), commenced its operations in March 1949 and is responsible for regulating dental education, the dental profession, and maintaining ethical standards in dental practice across India.

 The Council comprises representatives from six constituencies: